Cast Iron Radiator Efficiency

 How big should my cast iron radiator be?

-The size of radiator you need will depend on the size of the room you intend to heat.
+The size you need will depend on the room you intend to heat.
 In addition on how well insulated your space is and what you use the room for.
 For example your living room and bathroom should be warmer than your hallway and kitchen.

 Heat output is measured in Watts or British Thermal Units (BTUs).
 To calculate the approximate heat requirement of your room, take the volume (width x length x height) in metres and multiply this figure as follows: Multiply by 50 for lounges and dining rooms, multiply by 40 for downstairs bedrooms, halls and kitchens.
 40 for upstairs lounges and dining rooms.
 Multiply by 35 for upstairs bedrooms, and by 30 for upstairs kitchens.
 Multiply by 90 for downstairs bathrooms and by 75 for upstairs bathrooms.